 Keep track of your asthma medicines too

-People tell us they also find it useful to use tools like smartphone apps, or a written asthma action plan, to keep an eye on their asthma medicines too and medicines they’re taking for other conditions.
+People tell us they find tools such as smartphone apps, and a written asthma action plan, useful for keeping an eye on their asthma medicines and the ones they’re taking for other conditions.

 “I use a free app on my iPad to help make sure I’m taking all my medicines regularly.
 You just type in all the meds you’re using, and the alarm goes off when it’s time to take them.
 It also knows when you need to put in an order for a repeat prescription.” − Julie Sharp, 30